Landscape Institute Elections 2021

 Who can vote for me?

 Only LI members can vote in the LI elections.
 For more information on who can vote for which categories, see ‘About the elections’ above.

 How can I support my application?

 Candidates who are standing for election can seek support from their fellow members during the election period.

 Members should only use their personal and professional networks to support their nomination.
-Official LI channels, such as social media accounts and mailboxes, should not be used.
+Official LI channels, such as social media accounts and mailboxes, member directory, branch networks, should not be used.